zendeskarchive/broadcast/README.markdown

 Delayed::Job
 ------------

 Broadcast plays nicely with Delayed::Job.
-For example to publish a message in a delayed jod, simply change the above example to:
+For example to publish a message in a delayed job, simply change the above example to:

 ```ruby
   Poke.new.delay.publish